 Easy editing

-There's even a Me Mode feature that lets you skip reframing altogether.
+There's even a Me Mode that lets you skip reframing altogether.
 It focuses on you the whole time, meaning you don't need to aim and you don't need to edit either.
-Beyond that, you can explore Shot Lab for cool effects on your footage.
+Beyond that, you can explore Shot Lab to add cool effects onto your footage, or if you simply don't feel like editing, try our new and improved AI Edit in the app, too!

 So are they worth the hype?

-Overall, 360 cameras sound complex, but they're simple from a user perspective.
-Cameras like Insta360 X3 come with all sorts of easy-to-use features that are simply impossible with a traditional camera.
-And with the Insta360 app, even a beginner can edit 360-degree footage like a pro.
-Sound like a tool you need in your setup?
-Try the Insta360 X3 today.
+Overall, 360° cameras sound complex, but they're simple from a user perspective.
+Cameras like Insta360 X4 come with all sorts of easy-to-use features that are simply impossible with a traditional camera, plus with our latest rendition, you get 8K quality right out of the box!
+Plus don't forget - In Insta360 app, even a beginner can edit 360-degree footage like a pro.

 Keen to keep up to date on Insta360 stories?
 Keep an eye on our blog and sign up for our mailing list.
 Got a story to share?
 Email yours to communitystories@insta360.com and win up to US$50.